piskvorky/smart_open/README.rst

 The tests are also run automatically with `Travis CI <https://travis-ci.org/RaRe-Technologies/smart_open>`_ on every commit push & pull request.

 If you're upgrading from ``smart_open`` versions 1.8.0 and below, please check out the `Migration Guide <MIGRATING_FROM_OLDER_VERSIONS.rst>`_.

+Version `x.x.x` will introduce a backwards incompatible installation method with regards to the cloud dependencies.
+A migration path to minimize breaking was introduced in version `x.x.x`.
+If you want to maintain backwards compatibility (installing all dependencies) install this package via `smart_open[all]` now and once the change is made you should not have any issues.
+If all you care about is AWS dependencies for example you can install via `smart_open[aws]` and once the dependency change is made you will simply drop the unwanted dependencies.

 Built-in help